 “It’s surreal to think about the fact that I’ve gotten back to this point in my life.” – Mark DuMoulin

-Common Causes of Limb Length Discrepancy
+Common Causes of Leg Length Discrepancy

 Some children are born with arms or legs of unequal lengths.
 At first, the difference can be small but may increase over time to be more significant later in life.
-An illness or injury that causes damage to the growth plate can also lead to the development of a limb length discrepancy, or short leg syndrome, later in life.
+An illness or injury that causes damage to growth plate can also lead to the development of a leg length discrepancy, or short leg syndrome, later in life.

 While differences in arm lengths often require no treatment, a leg length discrepancy can cause a noticeable limp or make it difficult for a child to run or play.
 When the difference measures more than 1.5 to 2.0cm (5/8 in) in length, most physicians recommend having it evaluated.
 Depending on your overall height, this amount of leg length discrepancy may need to be treated.

-Limb length discrepancy has many causes, which can be divided into four main groups:
+Leg length discrepancy has many causes, which can be divided into four main groups:

 - Developmental – Caused by childhood illness or a growth plate injury, developmental cases result in a discrepancy that appears over time, as the injury or illness slows the growth of one leg.